Health in the United Kingdom

 Health in the United Kingdom refers to the overall health of the population of the United Kingdom.
 This includes overall trends such as life expectancy and mortality rates, mental health of the population and the suicide rate, smoking rates, alcohol consumption, prevalence of diseases within the population and obesity in the United Kingdom.
-Three of these, smoking rates, alcohol consumption and obesity are above the OECD average.
+Three of these – smoking rates, alcohol consumption and obesity – were above the OECD average in 2015.

-Life expectancy in the country has consistently risen from the 18th century onward however in recent years since 2011 has stagnated and slowed down.
-This correlates with the additional decline of infant and general mortality rates as well since the 18th century.
-Social trends such as obesity rates within the country have consistently risen since the 1970's while smoking rates have consistently decreased since then.
-The prevalence of diseases such as HIV/AIDS is minuscule, with only 0.16% of the population affected by it.
+Life expectancy in the country consistently rose from the 18th century onward, but the rate of increase slowed from 2011 and stagnated in 2018.
+Social trends such as obesity rates within the country have consistently risen since the 1970s, while smoking rates have consistently decreased since then.

 Health status

 The Nuffield Trust and the Association for Young People's Health produced a report on the health of young people in February 2019, comparing the UK with 18 other similar European countries.
 They found that the UK had the highest rates of obesity, the highest rate of young people living with a longstanding condition, apart from Finland and Sweden, and, among 11 year olds, very low rates of exercise.
-The death rate from asthma and the teenage pregnancy rate were both amongst the highest.
-Indicators for obesity, longstanding illness, severe material deprivation and exercise levels were all deteriorating.
+However, the UK had some of the lowest smoking, suicide and road accidents.

 Life expectancy

-In 2013 Life expectancy at birth for women was 83 years and for men 79 years.
-Life expectancy in the UK is rising more slowly than in other comparable nations.
-Austerity may be a cause.
-Underfunding of the NHS and Social care are blamed.
-In 2018 life expectancy in the UK stopped increasing for the first time since 1982 when recording started.
-There were 50,100 excess deaths during winter 2017/2018 mostly among older people.
-This is the highest since 1976.
-Cold weather and problems with flu vaccine are blamed in addition to the claim that the NHS was underresourced, doctors and groups representing older people argue not enough was done to keep older people warm and safe.
+In 2013, life expectancy at birth was 83 years for women and 79 for men.
+In 2016, life expectancy was found to be rising more slowly in the UK than in comparable nations.
+In 2018, life expectancy in the UK stopped increasing.
+There were 50,100 excess deaths during winter 2017/2018, mostly among older people, and the highest number since 1976; cold weather and problems with flu vaccine were blamed.
+In January 2024, The BMJ reported that data is suggesting that "life expectancy in the UK seems to have reduced by around half a year per person", partly due to the COVID-19 pandemic.
+A report by the Organisation for Economic Co-operation and Development (OECD) that was published in November 2024 indicated that the United Kingdom has the worst life expectancy in western Europe.